Land Stewardship Camp Registration

 - We’ll provide a more detailed list 1-2 weeks before the workshop.

 Connor Stedman has mentored students of all ages in nature connection since 2004 and teaches on knowledge of place and land stewardship around North America.
 As an ecological designer, Connor specializes in agroforestry and carbon sequestration on farms.
 He offers consulting and design for regenerative agriculture systems at AppleSeed Permaculture.
 Connor lives in Hatfield, MA and travels frequently around the Northeast.

 Connor co-organized the internationally acclaimed Carbon Farming Course; has served on leadership teams for Art of Mentoring workshops in Vermont, California, Idaho, Texas, North Carolina, Ontario, and the British Isles; and is a graduate of both the Wilderness Awareness Residential Program and the Regenerative Design and Nature Awareness program.
 Connor holds an M.S. in Natural Resources from the University of Vermont’s Field Naturalist and Ecological Planning program and a B.S. in Eco-Social Design from Gaia University International.

 Connor has been involved with the Vermont wilderness School for many years and for two years served as our Executive Director.

-- A $150 deposit and a completed Medical Form (see the tab at the bottom of this page) will reserve your slot.
+- Your registration and a $150 deposit will reserve your slot.
 The remaining balance is due June 1.

 - Please pay via the payment box at right –>